Roni-Boiz/system-monitor-app/README.md

 ```

 > [!WARNING]
-> Make sure to update the image path of deployments in `eks.py`
+> Make sure to edit the name of the image on line 28 with your image Uri in `eks.py`

 ### **Step 3: Start Minikube tunnel**